jakebutler/content-style-guide/README.md

 * health care, not healthcare

-* health care provider, not not healthcare provider or health-care provider
+* health care provider, not health-care provider

 * HRA or health risk assessment